metaplex-foundation/docs/docs/03-guides/01-auction-house/02-cli.md

 ts-node src/auction-house-cli.ts help create_auction_house
 ```

-Find your current Keypair, lets say it lives at `~/mywallet.key` or on windows `C:\Users\windowsuser\mywallet.key`.
-To create an Auction house you will run.
+Find your current Keypair, lets say it lives at `~/mywallet.key` or on Windows `C:\Users\windowsuser\mywallet.key`.
+To create an Auction House you will run.

 ```
 ts-node src/auction-house-cli.ts create_auction_house --keypair ~/mywallet.key -e devnet -sfbp 1000 -ccsp false -rso false
 ```

-In this case we dont need to require signoff because we want to make a fully decentralized auctionhouse.
+In this case we don't need to require sign-off because we want to make a fully decentralized auction house.
 Since we did not specify `-tm, --treasury-mint <string>` The currency for payment will be SOL.
-Also the options below will default to being set as the public key of `~/mywallet.key`
+Also, the options below will default to being set as the public key of `~/mywallet.key`

 ```
 -twd, --treasury-withdrawal-destination <string>
 -fwd, --fee-withdrawal-destination <string>
 ```

-IF all goes well you will see
+If all goes well you will see

 ```
 wallet public key: Gsv13oph2i6nkJvNkVfuzkcbHWchz6viUtEg2vsxQMtM